-Interim CFO Services can help in all of these situations.
-Interim CFOs bring with them up-to-date and highly nuanced knowledge that spans from finance to accounting.
-The latter is especially critical given the accounting knowledge gap that Interim CFOs almost always find.
-Understandably, very few CEOs or COOs have been steeped in the minutiae of accounting, and it’s certainly not their job to focus on these details now.
-CFOs tend to be finance-driven rather than accounting-driven, and even those with accounting experience typically rely on a CAO or controller to keep up with changing regulations, technology, and procedures.
+Interim CFO services can help in all of these situations.
+Interim CFOs bring up-to-date and highly nuanced knowledge that spans from finance to accounting.
+The latter is especially critical given the accounting knowledge gap that CFO consulting services firms almost always find.
+Understandably, very few CEOs or COOs have been steeped in the minutiae of accounting, and it’s certainly not their job to focus on such details now.
+CFOs tend to be finance-driven rather than accounting-driven, and even those with accounting experience typically rely on a CAO or controller to keep up with changing regulations, technology and procedures.
 An Interim CFO with an accounting background can inject new ideas and up-to-date precision into the accounting function, turning something that people often view as tedious and boring into innovation that can have a powerful impact on the bottom line.

 Unlike Jack Nicholson in A Few Good Men, an experienced Interim CFO knows you can handle the truth.
-He or she will tell it like it is and also ask questions without fear of appearing not to know it all.
-In-house employees, including CFOs, don’t always feel the same freedom when talking to superiors who sign their paychecks.
+S/he will tell it like it is and also ask questions without fear of appearing not to know it all.
+In-house employees, including CFOs, don’t always feel the same freedom when talking to the superiors who sign their paychecks.

-It’s rare that an Interim CFO has to reveal a truly dark situation, but it does happen.
+It’s rare that Interim CFOs have to reveal a truly dark situation, but it does happen.
 A CFO may have used smoke and mirrors for years to mask anything from minor mistakes to outright fraud.
-Whether from trust, habit, or not knowing what to look for, CEOs and COOs may have accepted a CFO’s reporting without much question.
-An Interim CFO will provide a reality check and, even if results don’t come anywhere near fraud, they can be surprising and illuminating.
+Whether from trust, habit or not knowing what to look for, CEOs and COOs may have accepted a CFO’s reporting without much question.
+CFO consulting firms will provide a reality check and findings that can be surprising and illuminating – even if results don’t come anywhere near fraud.

 Hire Your New CFO Thoughtfully Now or Regret It Later